dance & health education consultant

 Sho is actively involved with the Dance Medicine & Science community and regularly gives presentations at conferences.
 She also leads workshops in ethics and dance for teachers and staff working with dance students, dancers and teachers.

 Sho was awarded her PhD from the University of Brighton for her work in ethics and dance.
 She gained her Masters Degree in Health Education and her Post Graduate Certificate in Research Methodology also from the University of Brighton.
-In addition to her academic qualifications she is also a:
+In addition to her academic qualifications she is also holds an extensive range of qualifications in dance, exercise and movement and is an examiner/assessor for the UKA.

 As an Executive Councillor of the UKA for a number of years Sho represented its interests at the Council for Dance Education and Training (CDET) and Central Council for Physical Recreation (CCPR) now called Sport and Recreation Alliance.
 She is a member of the International Association for Dance Medicine & Science (IADMS) and currently sits on its Development Committee.